 How to Mine

-- Once you've landed your Prospector on a planet or moon, Press Tab to activate Scanning Mode.
+- Upon approaching an asteroid cluster, or the surface of a planet or moon, hit the Tab key to activate Scanning Mode.

 - Click and hold the left mouse button for around two seconds and then release the left mouse button to send out a pulse.
 This pulse will highlight all of the mineable rocks in your vicinity.